Training-Free Generation of Protein Sequences from Small Family Alignments via Stochastic Attention: Abstract

 \section{Abstract}

-Generating novel protein sequences that respect the statistical constraints of a family typically requires training deep generative models on thousands to millions of examples.
-Yet most protein families are small: the median Pfam family has fewer than 100 members, a regime where learned models overfit or collapse.
-We propose \emph{stochastic attention} (SA), a training-free sampler that treats the modern Hopfield energy over a set of stored protein sequences as a Boltzmann distribution and draws samples via Langevin dynamics.
-The score function is given in closed form by the residual of a single softmax attention operation, eliminating the need for a trained score network, external pretraining data, or graphics processing unit (GPU) resources.
-Each iteration costs $\mathcal{O}(dK)$, where $d$ is the sequence representation dimension and $K$ is the number of stored family members (two matrix-vector products).
-Across eight Pfam families ($K{=}37$--$420$ sequences, $L{=}23$--$262$ residues), including candidate antimicrobial beta defensins, SA generates sequences with low amino acid Kullback--Leibler (KL) composition divergence (KL${}{\leq}0.06$), substantial novelty ($0.40$--$0.65$), and structural plausibility confirmed by ESMFold and AlphaFold2 (mean predicted local distance difference test [pLDDT] up to $95$).
-Generated sequences achieve significantly higher template modeling scores (TM-scores) to canonical family folds than natural family members in six of eight families tested by ESMFold ($p < 0.05$), a result corroborated by AlphaFold2 cross-validation across all eight families.
-Head-to-head comparison with profile hidden Markov models (HMMs), EvoDiff, and the multiple sequence alignment (MSA) Transformer shows that learned baselines produce sequences that drift far from the family (as low as $11\%$ sequence identity), while SA maintains $51$--$66\%$ identity, staying within the functional envelope while remaining novel.
-Stochastic attention achieves this in seconds on a laptop, compared to hours of GPU or CPU time for pretrained alternatives, and scales stably down to $K{=}20$ sequences.
-A consensus-with-noise control and a column-permuted alignment control confirm that SA captures covariance structure beyond marginal frequencies, and leave-one-family-out cross-validation of the $\beta^*$ predictor ($R^2 > 0.90$) confirms out-of-sample generalization.
-Independent validation by ESM2-650M confirms that generated sequences are recognized as comparably protein-like to natural family members, and cross-referencing against published deep mutational scanning experiments shows that over $90\%$ of SA-generated substitutions correspond to experimentally tolerated mutations.
-The critical inverse temperature $\beta^*$ governing the generation--retrieval transition is predicted from principal component analysis (PCA) dimensionality alone ($R^2{=}0.97$), enabling fully automatic operation from a seed alignment.
+Generating novel protein sequences that respect a family's statistical constraints typically requires training deep generative models on thousands to millions of examples.
+Yet most protein families are small: the median Pfam seed alignment contains only 22 sequences, a regime where learned models overfit or collapse.
+We propose \emph{stochastic attention} (SA), a training-free sampler that treats the modern Hopfield energy over stored sequences as a Boltzmann distribution and draws samples via Langevin dynamics.
+The score function is the residual of a single softmax attention operation, eliminating the need for a trained score network, pretraining data, or graphics processing units (GPUs).
+Across eight Pfam families spanning 37 to 420 sequences and 23 to 262 residues, SA generates sequences with low composition divergence, novelty, and structural plausibility supported by ESMFold and AlphaFold2.
+Compared with profile hidden Markov models (HMMs), EvoDiff, and the multiple sequence alignment (MSA) Transformer, SA is the only tested method to simultaneously achieve low composition divergence, genuine novelty, and sequence identity within each family's nearest-neighbor identity range; the others drift outside this range or produce near-copies.
+The critical inverse temperature is predicted from principal component analysis (PCA) dimensionality alone, enabling fully automatic operation from a seed alignment.
+In two domains with deep mutational scanning data, SA-generated substitutions are enriched for experimentally tolerated mutations beyond a position-matched null, and an independent language model (ESM2-650M) scores them within the natural range.
+Stochastic attention thus opens training-free sequence generation to the long tail of protein families too small for deep learning.